Wild Alaskan Pink Salmon

 Canning preserves all their flavor and nutrition whenever and wherever you’re ready to enjoy them.

-Just pop the top and make a healthy salmon salad for sandwiches, or spread on crackers for a tantalizing appetizer.
+Make a healthy salmon salad for sandwiches, or spread on crackers for a tantalizing appetizer, right from the can.
 Toss into salads or add to pastas.

-Pink salmon are also known as humpbacks or "humpies", because of the way their backs deform dramatically dduring the spawning phase of their lives.
+Pink salmon are also known as humpbacks or "humpies", because of the way their backs curve dramatically during the spawning phase of their lives.

 Wild Alaskan pink salmon, sea-salt